TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     lolli@apoc /var/www/local/git/styleguide $

 The good thing about this test is that it actually triggers quite some functionality below.
-It does tons of database inserts and updates and uses the core DataHandler for various details.
+It does tons of database inserts and updates and uses the Core DataHandler for various details.
 If something goes wrong in this entire area, it would throw an exception, the functional test would recognize this and fail.
 But if its green, we know that a large parts of that extension are working correctly.